 What Do My Placement Scores Mean?

-You may take the ACT, the ACT Compass or the ACCUPLACER tests to determine your placement scores.
-Once your scores have been determined, you can view the placement chart for English and reading courses.
-Your navigator can help you understand which classes you will be enrolled into based on how you scored.
+You may take Accuplacer, ACT, or SAT to determine your placement scores.
+Once your scores have been determined, you may view the placement chart to see your course placement for math and English.
+Your navigator will help you understand which classes you qualify for based on your scores.